zestia/ember-expander/README.md

 #### Info

-- This addon does not (and will never) come with any styles.
+- This addon intentionally does not come with any styles.
 - You can nest Expanders.